domschoen/d2spa/README.md

 No real solution, just avoid using dynamic route.
 All possible dynamic routes are listed as location route.
 It means less flexibility and kind of hardcoding.

 ## To Do
+### Important

+  - Delete
+  - Fix problem: Project + without save seems to be added
+  - Generic implementation of ApiService.newEO

+### Nice to have
   - Limit the number of characters according to eomodel size and display a message explaining it
-  - Fix problem: Start app, Project highlighted, click + on Customer
   - Enable the save only if all mandatory attributes are present.
 Display a message explaining that
-  - Delete
-  - Fix problem: Project + without save seems to be added
-  - Generic implementation of ApiService.newEO